researchart/fse20/submissions/reusable/java-ranger/README.md

 # Overview
-This artifact accompanies the submission to FSE 2020 titled "".
+This artifact accompanies the submission to FSE 2020 titled "XYZ: Statically Summarizing Regions For Efficient Symbolic Execution Of Java".
 This artifact presents steps to reproduce the results in the FSE 2020 submission.
 The tool named XYZ is de-anonymized in this submission to a tool named "Java Ranger".

 # Java Ranger Landing Page
 We've created a website for Java Ranger [here](https://vaibhavbsharma.github.io/java-ranger).
 This is a one-stop shop for all documentation and questions regarding Java Ranger.